optimagic-dev/optimagic/docs/source/index.md

 - The complete history of parameters and function evaluations can be saved in a database for maximum reproducibility.
 See [How to use logging]
 - Painless and efficient multistart optimization.
 See [How to do multistart]
-- The progress of the optimization is displayed in real time via an interactive `criterion_plot` and `params_plot`.
+- The progress of the optimization can be displayed in in `criterion_plot` and `params_plot` while the optimization is still running.

 ### Estimation and Inference